pseudoeazy/responsive-redirect/readme.txt

 4. Add new redirection rules based on device type and URLs.

 == Frequently Asked Questions ==

+= Can I set a custom redirection rule for specific pages? = Absolutely!
+You can define page-specific rules in the settings panel.

 = How do I add a redirect rule? =
 Go to **Settings > Responsive Redirect**, enter the target URL, choose the device type, and save the rule.